-- You can help your community thrive.
-Does your neighborhood have a lot of traffic congestion, or overcrowded schools?
-Census numbers help your community work out public improvement strategies.
+- Census numbers help communities work out strategies to deal with traffic congestion or overcrowded schools.
 Nonprofit organizations use census numbers to estimate the number of potential volunteers in communities across the nation.

-- You can get help when you need it.
-Many 911 emergency systems are based on maps developed for the last census.
+- Many 911 emergency systems are based on maps developed for the last census.
 Census information helps health providers predict the spread of diseases through communities with children or elderly people.
 And when disasters hit, the census tells rescuers how many people will need their help.

-- You can help American businesses.
-Census numbers help industry reduce financial risk and locate potential markets.
+- Census numbers help industry reduce financial risk and locate potential markets.
 This means that businesses can determine the marketability of potential products.

-- You can get information you and your family need.
-Although individual records are held confidential for 72 years, you can request a certificate from past censuses that can be used to establish your age, residence or relationship -- information that could qualify you for a pension, establish citizenship or obtain an inheritance.
-(Right now, your children may be using past census information to do their homework.)
+- It helps with genealogy research.
+Although individual records are held confidential for 72 years, you can request a certificate from past censuses that can be used to establish your age, residence or relationship — information that could qualify you for a pension, establish citizenship or obtain an inheritance.
+(Right now, American children may be using past census information to do their homework.)

 Privacy and Security of Census Data

-By law, the Census Bureau cannot share your answers with others, including welfare agencies, immigration, the Internal Revenue Service, courts, police and the military.
-Under the provisions of Title 13 of the U.S. Code, census workers who break this law face up to five years in prison and $250,000 in fines [source: U.S. Census Bureau].
-The law works -- millions of questionnaires are processed without any breach of trust.
+By law, the Census Bureau cannot share census answers with other government agencies, including welfare agencies, immigration, the police or FBI, the Internal Revenue Service, courts or the military.
+Under the provisions of Title 13 of the U.S. Code, census workers who break this law face up to five years in prison or $250,000 in fines or both [source: U.S. Census Bureau].
+The law works — millions of questionnaires are processed without any breach of trust.

 How Does the Census Process Actually Work?

-From July through December, the Census Bureau worked to accurately record and analyze the new population data.
+From July through December, the Census Bureau will crunch numbers to accurately record and analyze the new population data.
 By Dec.
-31, 2010, the bureau was required by law to report the new Congressional apportionment numbers to the president.
-The bureau had until April 1, 2011, to provide each state with detailed redistricting data [source: U.S. Census Bureau].
-Years later, the bureau's staff of demographers and statisticians continue to examine census data for new revelations into population shifts and trends.
+31, 2020, the bureau is required by law to report the new Congressional apportionment numbers to the president.
+The bureau will have until April 1, 2021, to provide each state with detailed redistricting data [source: U.S. Census Bureau].

 Counting Homeless and Transient People

 According to the Census Bureau, it enlists the help of local experts in finding places where people without housing receive services, such as emergency and transitional shelters, soup kitchens, regularly scheduled mobile food vans and targeted outdoor locations.
-Census workers go to these locations to conduct the census.
+Census workers then visit these locations personally to conduct the census.